 Your Apple iPhone contains sensitive user information - such as your emails, photos, and payment details - and protecting your phone with a passcode can stop unauthorized users from accessing the data on it.

 By default, the passcode is a six-digit code, but you can instead use a custom alphanumeric password if you prefer.
-You can even disable your passcode completely, but this isn’t recommended for security reasons.
+You can even disable your passcode altogether, but this isn’t recommended for security reasons.

 How to change your Apple iPhone password